 - Mozzarella: Fresh mozzarella drizzled with olive oil and herbs would be perfect for an Italian themed board.

 - Stracciatella: Stracciatella is a beautiful creamy cheese that is great to spread over toast paired with a nice cured meat.

 Soft cheeses have thin skins and super creamy centers.
 These are some of my favorite cheeses to include on a board because almost everyone loves them!

 - Brie: You can buy a whole brie wheel or just a slice.
-It tastes great warmed through in the oven.
+If you're looking for something fancy, try apricot baked brie.